raburton/rboot/readme-api.txt

     the address on the SPI flash to write from.
 Returns a status structure which must be passed back on each write.
 The contents of the structure should not be modified by the calling code.

+  bool rboot_write_end(rboot_write_status *status);
+    Call once after the last rboot_write_flash call to ensure any last bytes are written to the flash.
+If you write data that is not a multiple of 4 bytes in length the remaining bytes are saved and written on the next call to rboot_write_flash automatically.
+After the last call to the function, if there are outstanding bytes, rboot_write_end will ensure they are written.

   bool rboot_write_flash(rboot_write_status *status, uint8 *data, uint16 len);
     Call repeatedly to write data to the flash, starting at the address